-Djokovic beats Norrie in tense match in Rome
+Djokovic beats Norrie in tense Italian Open match

 Defending champion Novak Djokovic reached his 17th successive Italian Open quarter-final with a tense victory over British number one Cameron Norrie.

-The Serb, who will be replaced as world number one by Carlos Alcaraz next week, won 6-3 6-4 in Rome.
+The 35-year-old Serb, who will be replaced as world number one by Carlos Alcaraz next week, won 6-3 6-4 in Rome.

 The mood in a tetchy encounter worsened in the second set when Norrie smashed an overhead into the ankle of Djokovic, who had already given up the point.

-Djokovic faces seventh seed Holger Rune or qualifier Alexei Popyrin next.
+Djokovic faces Danish seventh seed Holger Rune in the last eight.

 The Serb's preparation for the French Open has been disrupted by injury but he is finding form in time for his bid for a 23rd Grand Slam singles title when it starts on 28 May.